Azure/batch-shipyard/docs/03-batch-shipyard-usage.md

 * `grls`: get remote login settings as specified in the pool configuration file.
 * `streamfile`: stream a file from a live compute node.
+* `gettaskfile`: retrieve a file with job id/task id from a live compute node.
+* `getnodefile`: retrieve a file with pool id/node id from a live compute node.
 * `clearstorage`: clear storage containers as specified in the configuration files.
 * `delstorage`: delete storage containers as specified in the configuration